p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 Is there a particular company strategy to build new goals ?
 What are the key user values and actions ?
 Do we have any particular customer segment or situation like Covid I should focus on?
-Is there any specific timeframe for goals ?
+Is there any specific time frame for goals ?
 ```

 Note:- Not all questions need to be explicitly asked.
 You may make some relevant assumptions and state the same.